jeremybarbet/jeremybarbet/README.md

 👋   Hi there, I'm Jérémy, a French front-end developer currently living in the beautiful Reykjavík, Iceland.

+### Work

 During the last few years, I've been working on amazing projects for great clients like Uber, Visa, Nova and many others.
+I've been experimenting and working with a lot of different technologies/tools: React, React Native, Node.js, TypeScript, GraphQL, CSS Modules, Styled Components, Bash, Psql, Heroku, Firebase, AWS, ...

 ### Open source